 “At the same time, don’t be hysterical in your response to uncovering that your husband’s gay.
 Understand that marriages are forced sometimes, due to parental pressure or the fear of what coming out may do to a person’s life.
 Many a time, gay men marry women because they come from a traditional family and know that there is no way they’d find acceptance.
 Don’t make it entirely about yourself, and you’ll be able to empathize with his reasons for doing what he did,” says Deepak.

 3. Educate yourself

-As a straight person, whose sexual preferences are legitimized by society, you cannot begin to understand the struggles of the sexual minority.
+As a straight person, whose sexual preferences are legitimized by society, you cannot even begin to understand the struggles of the sexual minority.
 Not instinctively anyway.
-Looking for an answer to ‘my husband is gay what do I do now?”, learning more about his struggles and experiences can be a good place to start.
+Looking for an answer to, “My husband is gay, what do I do now?”, learning more about his struggles and experiences can be a good place to start.

 “Begin by educating yourself.
-Read about the struggles and sufferings of homosexuals over the years, understand the gay rights movement, the legal rights of the LGBTQ community, the prevalent prejudices even in this day and age, and their impact on lives of people from the LGBTQ community,” says Deepak.
+Read about the struggles and sufferings of homosexuals over the years, understand the gay rights movement, the legal rights of the LGBTQ community, the prevalent prejudices even in this day and age, and their impact on lives of people from the community,” says Deepak.
 This is the first step to help prevent your husband from leading double lives on the down low.